K-Sato1995/gatsbyBlog/content/posts/Jest-Basic/index.md

   - Test
   - Jest
 published: true
-description: "This is an introduction of Jest."
+description: 'This is an introduction of Jest.'
 ---

 # Jest Basic

 Jest is a JavaScript unit testing framework built by Facebook.

 # Directory Structure

 ```
 - myProgram.js